parklab/ViScanner/README.md

 ## Expected file format

 The tool works out of the box with the visualization output file from HiScanner, which needs to be loaded into the ViScanner website (https://compbio.hms.harvard.edu/ViScanner/).
 However, you can also use it with your own data (that is not output of HiScanner).

-The tool expects a **zip-compressed file** that contains the following 3 text files:
+Important: The tool expects a **zip-compressed file** that contains the following 3 text files:

 ### cna_long.txt